 The water treatment industry has several different types of materials and processes that it uses to consistently filter water and successfully remove particulate matter, including waste and other debris.
-One of the most simple yet critical materials used to this end is wire cloth, carefully selected to be effective against the type of matter to be removed.
+One of the most simple yet critical materials used to this end is wire cloth and industrial wire mesh, carefully selected to be effective against the type of matter to be removed.

 But where does the use of this wire cloth fit into the process of water treatment?
 Let’s find out!

 In a water treatment plant, water is filtered using a series of steps that gradually remove contaminants in different phases, based on their physical and chemical properties.
 The first process is known as screening and is meant to remove the bulk of solid matter from the water.
 Both coarse and fine metal mesh screens can be used in this step, often one after another, to increase the chances of filtering out as much particulate matter as possible.
 This is such a fundamental step that it is often considered to be a part of pretreatment, or not even the central water treatment process itself.

 Why does screening matter?
 Removing solid matter from water does make it cleaner.
 But, it’s critical to start the water treatment process with this screening step because it reduces the long-term wear and tear of the treatment plant’s machinery.
 Without screening, downstream machine parts interacting with the water to be treated would be susceptible to impact damage, clogging, and other potentially destructive interactions.

 One key distinction is between coarse screens and fine screens, which function in slightly different ways to target solid contaminants a bit differently.